c1t1d0s7/example-hello/java/maven-spring-hello-webapp/README.md

 ## Deploy WAR Package

-Copy it to the `webapps` directory of the directory pointed to by the `CATALINA_HOME` environment variable.
+Copy it to the `webapps/hello-world.war` file of the directory pointed to by the `CATALINA_HOME` environment variable.

 > ${CATALINA_HOME}/webapps
 > /usr/local/tomcat/webapps